stevechctw/cvDetect/README.md

 ## Compile and install cvDetect source package (Windows only)

-You have to install Rtools package if you want to compile yourself.
+You have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) if you want to compile cvDetect yourself.

 1. __Follows Stepe 1 to Step 3 in above binary package installation procedure.__